gravitcapa/architect_ideas/README.md

 it can be done via Renew APIs running in the background periodically If user IP address changes, login is required, all VPN clients work like this

+### User token destribution

+On external micro-apps urls token should be a part of the query string micro app can consume the token with longer expiration and use it to get the data via APIs
+- token
+- return url
+- should clealy identifies expiration

 ### Token structure

 - Encrypted by server using minimum AES 256